Best Compression Sheets: Stretchy Bedding for Sensory Sleep Support

 Can I use a compression sheet with a weighted blanket?

-You can, though the combination may be more input than most people need.
-If you try it, use a lighter weighted blanket (5-10 lbs instead of your usual weight) since the compression sheet adds its own pressure.
-Some people use a compression sheet on nights when the weighted blanket feels too warm and switch to the blanket on cold nights.
+You can, though the combination may be more sensory input than most people need.
+If you try it, use a lighter weighted blanket than usual because the compression sheet adds its own snug pressure.
+Some people use a compression sheet on warm nights and switch to a cooling weighted blanket when they still want weight.

 How much pressure do compression sheets actually provide?